-The family kept the store open and put out the message that Stephen F. Wasik, the iconic, affable cheese monger of Wellesley Square, had died at age 62.
+The family kept the store open and put out the message that Stephen F. Wasik, the iconic, affable cheese monger of Wellesley Square, .
 The Wasiks needed to sell an overstock of product so they could close for the holidays to mourn.

 The public turned out in droves during that pre-Christmas week and they’ve not stopped since.